 Tips to Prepare for Retirement Success

-How Improving your Financial Wellness Today Will Lead to Retirement Success
+How Improving Financial Wellness Today Will Reap Rewards in Retirement

 The retirement planning process takes time and effort.
 At times it may seem like an overwhelming task.
 But what you do today can help you achieve your retirement goals and allow you to maintain the lifestyle you want in your later years.

 Here are some tips to make reaching those retirement goals feel a little more manageable.

 Tip 1: Focus on What You Can Do Right Now

 Feeling at ease about your retirement can be elusive.
 Only 23% of workers feel very confident that they're putting away enough to live securely during retirement, according to a survey by the Employment Benefit Research Institute.
 Only 42% have even tried to calculate what they'll need to cover their expenses when they retire.
 Without adequate information, you might feel paralyzed and unsure where to start.

 If you are feeling a general lack of retirement confidence or fall into the category of “unknowns” because you have not yet created a basic plan, you can start with these basic steps to increase your sense of preparedness: